 Still, the question is the ecological aspect of harvesting these resources.
 For how many years can the ecology survive with the systematic damaging of its essential resources?
 Nobody knows.
 Cheap energy caused us to remarkably increase our comfort and consumption without paying attention to our behavior’s impact.
 We are consuming without thinking about how we waste or use it ineffectively.
 Leaving on lights when the room is empty, computers in offices running non-stop – that’s only two examples out of thousands that we daily do in our lives.

 Only in the last years, we started to feel the impact of industrialization and overpopulation on natural resources.
 The world power generators and transportation infrastructure release into the atmosphere billions of tons of CO2, catastrophically impacting the environment and the climate.
-That highlighted at least about the topic talking over the 10.000 scientists during the past years.
+That highlighted at least about the topic talking over 10.000 scientists during the past years.
 Storms, hurricanes, and water flooding will impact the population more and more.
 By predictions of 2050, water flooding will become a dangerous direct impact for over the 1 billion people living on the seaside.
-All this said, it looks like demographics growing cause a real danger for the planet, nature, and environment, but it’s not so exact as it may look at first sight.
+All this said, it looks like the demographics growing cause a real danger for the planet, nature, and the environment, but it’s not so exact as it may look at first sight.

 The main problem is not in the population itself but the level of consumption.
-The most growing countries by economic trends consume much more than people in the least developed countries.
+The growing countries by economic trends consume much more than people in the least developed countries.
 Several studies are available about the central question of how many people can live on Earth in a sustainable form at different consumption levels.
 Suppose the world consumption would decrease to the level of the average Indian.
 In that case, the Earth would be capable of producing resources for 12 billion people.
 If we decreased consumption to the average Rwandan citizen, the Earth would provide resources for even 15 billion people.

 In the most extreme scenario, if we decreased consumption to the level of rainforest indigenous with the current technology level, the Earth could accommodate over 30 billion people.
 On the other hand, in case we increased worldwide consumption to the average European level, the planet would secure enough resources for only 3 billion people, and only 2 billion with USA citizens’ standards.
 Suppose the whole world population today starts to live based on USA standards.
 In that case, we would need three planets Earth to cover their standards, like one car for every member of the family, several televisions, phones, computers, thousands of pieces of clothes, and an extreme amount of food.